Decision Points

 Midweight socks are one of the most commercially important constructions in athletic hosiery because they sit in the middle of the market.
 They need enough cushion to feel supportive, enough breathability to avoid heat issues, and enough structure to keep the fit stable through repeated wear.
-Material choice determines whether a midweight sock feels versatile and dependable or overbuilt and hard to sell.
+Material choice determines whether a midweight sock feels versatile and dependable or overbuilt and difficult to sell.

 Define midweight correctly before you choose the fiber blend